nodejs/node/doc/api/util.md

     be removed from the output.
 This option is only used when `encoding` is `'utf-8'`, `'utf-16be'` or `'utf-16le'`. **Default:** `false`.

-Creates an new `TextDecoder` instance.
+Creates a new `TextDecoder` instance.
 The `encoding` may specify one of the supported encodings or an alias.

 The `TextDecoder` class is also available on the global object.